segfaultxavi/catapult-server/docs/BUILD-docker.md

        --layer test
    ```

-The final image name is `symbolplatform/symbol-server-build-base:ubuntu-gcc-10-skylake`
+The final image name is `symbolplatform/symbol-server-build-base:ubuntu-gcc-10-skylake` (based on the used configuration).